Complete Guide To Visiting Kikuletwa Hot Springs in Tanzania

 Rent an inflatable tube and gently float along the calm spring current.
 This relaxing activity allows you to absorb the beauty of the surroundings while drifting peacefully on the water—certainly a top things to do in hot springs.

-Rent an inflatable tube and gently float along the spring’s current, enjoying the peaceful surroundings.
+Rent an inflatable tube and gently float along the spring’s current, enjoying the peaceful surroundings

 The springs are screened by heavy growth of vegetation, palm trees and birds.
 Strolling around and breathing the fresh air as well as listening to the sounds of nature happens to be one of the best activities in Kikuletwa hot springs.
 The quiet environment comes in handy for nature lovers and photographers.

-4. Have a Picnic by the Springs
+Have a picnic by the springs

 Bring some snacks or a packed lunch to enjoy a picnic in the shaded areas near the water.
 Relaxing with good food and friends or family adds to the overall experience and makes for a perfect day trip.